rafaelsf80/vertex-custom-training/README.md

 ## 3. Hyperparameter tuning jobs

-Resource to implement hyperparameter tuning job.
+Resource to implement hyperparameter tuning jobs.
 Based on the CustomJob class, but has additional settings to configure, such as the metric.

 Hyperparameter tuning jobs are implemented through the `aiplatform.HyperparameterTuningJob` class.

-Note that the HyperparameterTuningJob class **do not accept** a CustomTrainingJob instance.
+Note that the HyperparameterTuningJob class **do not accept** a CustomTrainingJob instance as input.

 You can combine distributed training with hyperparameter tuning.

-# Vertex pipelines
+# Vertex AI Training with TFX and Vertex Pipelines

 A **Vertex pipeline** is not the same as a Training pipeline shown above.
 A Vertex pipeline can implement the full model workflow (from ingestion to deployment), while a training pipeline only focus on the "extended" training phase: download a dataset, training and upload the resulting model.